gwyatt40/Engineering_4_Notebook/README.md

 ```
 </details>

+#### Wiring
+- Connecting the positive side of LED 1 to pin 21 and the negative to a resistor to ground.
+- Connecting the positive side of LED 2 to pin 13 and the negative to a resistor to ground.
+- Pictured in results images above.

 ### Reflection
 - Must indent using either all spaces or all tabs, using both results in an error